 Phase 3: Pre-Global Learning Term Preparation

 Following L.A.
 Term, students return to campus where they complete a set of courses that bridge the domestic, multicultural learning of L.A.
 Term with the international, cross-cultural learning featured in Global Learning Term (GLT).
 During this semester, students select a particular nation or world region for in-depth study.
-GLBL 320 Global Engagement in the 21st Century invites students to apply experiences and insights from L.A.
+GLBL 320 invites students to apply experiences and insights from L.A.
 Term to a distinctively Christian understanding of and response to community-based, global issues.
-In GLBL 305 Peoples and Places students organize their GLT through an in-depth survey of “third world” realities and then set up field relations (community internships, family stays, research projects) at their destination site.
+In GLBL 305 students organize their GLT through an in-depth survey of “third world” realities and then set up field relations (community internships, family stays, research projects) at their destination site.
 Emphasis is placed on the ethical responsibilities of educational travelers.
-HIST 210 World Geography assists students in GLT preparations by familiarizing them with the physical and human characteristics of various world regions.
+HIST 210 assists students in GLT preparations by familiarizing them with the physical and human characteristics of various world regions.
 Students also select a political science course that challenges them to consider how different political histories and economic realities shape the way citizens think and act.

 Phase 4: Global Learning Term